By Matt Kareus

 Pretty much everyone knows by now that the strange creatures that Charles Darwin encountered in the Galapagos Islands

 in the early 19th century played a crucial role in the development of his world-changing theory of evolution by natural selection.
-One of the remarkable things about these islands is that the vast majority of the species that inspired Darwin are still around today; living, crawling, soaring, slithering proof of his eloquent idea that an organism that is better adapted to its environment is more likely to reproduce and pass along its traits — a process that has given rise to every species that has ever lived.
+One of the remarkable things about these islands is that the vast majority of the species that inspired Darwin are still around today—living, crawling, soaring, slithering proof of his eloquent idea that an organism that is better adapted to its environment is more likely to reproduce and pass along its traits.
+The process has given rise to every species that has ever lived.
 Here are just a few examples of astounding adaptations in Galapagos animals that have served them well.

 1. A finch that drinks blood

 Vampire finch on Wolf Island, (c) Godfrey Merlin